Managing your day-to-day company operations can be hectic, and changing how you do business sounds overwhelming.

 - Tax reporting: Many businesses that use a paper-based payroll system struggle to file tax reports on time.
 If you’re using a spreadsheet to calculate and report federal tax withholdings, you’ll spend more time and increase the risk of error.
 There are fines and penalties for filing late, so take action to automate the process.

-For greater data security, use a service like QuickBooks full service payroll to automate your payroll process, guarantee accuracy, and follow the most up-to-date information security protocols.
+For greater data security, use a service like QuickBooks payroll software to automate your payroll process, guarantee accuracy, and follow the most up-to-date information security protocols.

 Why Competitors Want Your Customer Data